ConfusedCrab/Weather-App-WeatherNow-/Readme.md

 ---

 ## License
-MIT License — feel free to fork, remix, and build upon it.
+MIT License — feel free to fork, remix, and build upon it.<br>
 Crafted by Garvit.